hongxinli/Dijit-Tree-CheckBox/Query-Engine.md

 The cbtree Query Engine provide full support for querying object properties whose value is an array.
-In addition, as shown in the ABNF notation, query object properties can also be specified as an array of values or regular expression or a combination of those.
+In addition, as shown in the ABNF notation, query object properties can also be specified as an array of values or regular expression or a combination.
 This section details how the cbtree Query Engine deals with arrays and array values.
 To better explain the Query Engine behavior let's assume we have two store objects defined as follows: